nnajiabraham/alona/docs/rfcs/RFC-001-alona-mvp-full-implementation.md

 - Updated `Alona/Info.plist` to set `LSUIElement` to `false`, keeping the menu-bar control but also showing the app in the Dock / Cmd-Tab to support the upcoming notes window workflow.
 - Refreshed RFC Task 1.1 test cases to expect the icon in both the menu bar and Dock.
 - Commands executed: `make test`.

+### 2025-11-28 – Model availability & notes polish
+- Hardened `ModelLocator` / `WhisperModelManager` so downloaded models under `~/Library/Application Support/Alona/Models` are detected first, added a reset hook for tests, and folded the regression coverage into `AlonaTests/AlonaTests.swift` (removed the unused `ModelManagerTests.swift` shim).
+- Updated `MeetingNotesView` to allocate the editor inside a `GeometryReader`, keeping the header/tooling visible while letting the `NSTextView` scroll independently; enabled scrollbars on `NotesTextView` to match the UX request.
+- Commands executed: `make lint`, `make test`.

+### 2025-11-28 – Recording titles & browser UX
+- Added persistent meeting titles via `MeetingFileManager.saveTitle/loadTitle`, ensured directories get a `title.txt`, and exposed `AppState.updateActiveMeetingTitle` so the in-progress notes window can edit the title (TextField in `MeetingNotesView`).
+- Refreshed `RecordingsBrowserView` into a selectable split view with inline title editing for each row/detail pane, active-row highlighting, and automatic list/detail synchronization backed by the new file manager APIs.
+- Extended the unit suite with title persistence coverage (`testMeetingEntriesUseSavedTitles`, `testActiveMeetingTitleUpdatesPersist`) and reran `make lint` + `make test`.

+### 2025-11-28 – Transcription queue & accessibility
+- Introduced a cancellable transcription queue inside `AppState` that serializes automatic jobs and manual “Regenerate transcription” requests, persisting job metadata via new `TranscriptionJob` models and exposing helper APIs for views/tests.
+- Added `TranscriptionQueueView` plus new Menu Bar + Startup shortcuts so users can monitor pending/completed jobs, cancel work in-flight, and re-run transcription safely while hopping across meetings.
+- Updated `RecordingsBrowserView` with a regenerate button (disabled while the directory is already queued), wired StartupView/MenuBar buttons for Startup reopening, and created queue regression tests (`testManualTranscriptionQueueProcesses`, updated `testNotesAutosaveAndFinalize`).
+- Commands executed: `make lint`, `make test`.

+### 2025-11-28 – Meeting detector notifications
+- Added `MeetingNotificationManager` (UserNotifications-backed) plus a new `MeetingNotificationScheduling` protocol so `MeetingDetector` can surface a single actionable alert when a new meeting is detected, without auto-starting recordings; repeated polls reuse a cached identifier so we only notify once per join.
+- `AppState` observes the notification tap via `NotificationCenter` and starts recording (opening the notes window) only when the user clicks “Start Recording”, preserving manual control.
+- Added regression coverage (`testMeetingDetectorNotifiesOncePerMeeting`) plus the notification manager file to the Xcode project; commands: `make lint`, `make test`.

+### 2025-12-13 – Startup window focus polish
+- Added `StartupWindowController` + `StartupWindowIdentifierSetter` so “Open Startup” activates an existing window (bringing Alona to the front) instead of spawning duplicates, falling back to `openWindow(id:)` when nothing is open.
+- Updated `StartupView` to tag its host `NSWindow`, switched the menu button to use the helper, and introduced regression coverage (`testStartupWindowControllerFindsExistingWindow`); commands: `make lint`, `make test`.

 ### References